AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/content-marketplace.md

 3. Select **[!UICONTROL Download RFQ]** to download the quote.

 ![](assets/purchase-plans-go1.png)
-_Request for a quote_
+_Download RFQ after selecting a plan_

 Send the quote to [learningmanagersales@adobe.com](mailto:learningmanagersales@adobe.com) to activate your license.
 You can also contact your Adobe Customer Success Manager to start the purchase process.

-## Invite users

-Invite learners to explore and preview the **[!UICONTROL Content Hub]**.
-TO invite users, follow these steps:
+## Invite learners to the Content Hub

+Invite learners to the Content Marketplace to explore content and express interest.
+As an administrator, you can either invite all learners in the account or invite selected learners.
+The learners must be invited before they can explore the content.
+View [article](/help/migrated/administrators/feature-summary/content-marketplace.md#content-hub) for more information about Content Hub.

+To invite the learners:

 1. Select the **[!UICONTROL Content Marketplace]** from the administrator homepage.
 2. Select **[!UICONTROL Invite learners]** and select the required learners.
 3. Select **[!UICONTROL Invite learners]**.

-Administrators can also revoke access to the **[!UICONTROL Content Hub]** by selecting the **[!UICONTROL Remove all users acces]** link.
+Administrators can also revoke access to the **[!UICONTROL Content Hub]** by selecting the **[!UICONTROL Remove all users access]** link.
 Once access is revoked, learners will no longer see the Content Hub page in their learner app.

 ![](assets/invite-users.png)
 _Invite users to access Content Hub_